Skip to main content

 Take a Free Class, Read a Blog Post, or Listen to a Podcast:

-- I can't tell you how much I've gotten out of free guides by subscribing or free workshops.
+- I can't tell you how much I've gotten out of free guides and free classes.
 And all the free content in articles, blogs, podcasts, books, and more.
 There is gold in these things.
 If you see one that interests you, click or sign up!
 I highly recommend being on Alessandra Torre's Ink email list as they will notify you when free classes are coming up and she sends out good tips in the newsletter!
-I personally love to buy and read books vs. courses, but pick whatever method works for you!
+I personally love to buy and read books vs. taking courses, but pick whatever method works for you!

 Book Blurb Magic Free Guide -Good for writing your blurb!